 Program Progress/Effectiveness Appropriateness for the 2023-2031 Housing Element low-cost child care facilities and job training programs in the city to encourage the householders to enter and stay in the job market.
-Refer residents to and meet with child care council and HUB Communities Family Re- source Center as needed to review the possible child care needs of the community.
-Timing: Confer with organizations as needed and sup- port development of facilities and training programs as development applications come in and grant/funding opportunities arise.
-Responsibility: City Clerk Financing: General Fund facilities and job training programs in the City, there have been none proposed or developed during the current planning period.
-The City does, however, continue to refer individuals to the HUB Communities Family Resource Center in Montague for the many services that are provided by that organization.
-Effectiveness: This program has been moderately effective and should continue.
-The City will apply for grants to implement legislative changes into the Zoning Ordinance. the City's commitment to single-parent households and organizations provide low-cost childcare.
-Program I-7: The City shall encourage the development of affordable housing and subsidized rental housing in the city through the following actions: Refer potential housing developers to the local Great Northern Corporation for discussion of various subsidized housing alternatives (such as the programs discussed in Goal II, Section C).
+Refer residents to and meet with child care council and HUB Communities Family Resource Center as needed to review the possible child care needs of the community.
+Timing: Confer with organizations as needed and support development of facilities and training programs as facilities and job training programs in the City, there have been none proposed or developed during the current planning period.
+The City does, however, continue to refer individuals to the HUB Communities Family Resource Center in Montague for the many services that are provided by that organization. the City's commitment to single-parent households and organizations provide low-cost childcare. development applications come in and grant/funding opportunities arise.
+Responsibility: City Clerk Effectiveness: This program has been moderately effective and should continue.
+The City will apply for grants to implement legislative changes into Program I-7: The City shall encourage the development of affordable housing and subsidized rental housing in the city through the following actions: Refer potential housing developers to the local Great Northern Corporation for discussion of various subsidized housing alternatives (such as the programs discussed in Goal II, Section C).
 Refer potential housing developers to the local Rural Development program for review of various subsidized housing alternatives.
 Refer lower-income households overpaying for housing to the operators of the Section 8 program and programs for weatherization and energy crisis intervention assistance.
 Meet with local and regional economic development and job training programs to assist with developing programs which will enable lower-income households to increase their income, such as the HUB Communities Family Resource Center.
-Progress: Partially complete.
-During the 5th cycle the City did not have the opportunity to implement this program with respect to housing construction.
+Timing: Ongoing and annually Progress: Partially complete.
+During the 5 th cycle the City did not have the opportunity to implement this program with respect to housing construction.
 Overall, the City has experienced very little growth during the planning period.
-During the 5th cycle the City met with housing organizations and consultants to encourage the development of affordable housing.
+During the 5 th cycle the City met with housing organizations and consultants to encourage the development of affordable housing.
 Effectiveness: While this program did not result in the construction of new affordable housing units, this was due more to the lack of any housing development over the past eight year period.
 The City will continue to encourage the development of affordable housing through this program, and to engage with Great Northern Corporation, Rural Development, the Housing Authority, and HUB Communities Family Resource Center to address the housing and economic development needs of the community.
 Modify and continue: Portions of this program will be continued as Program 5.1.1.
-While the implementing language of the original program has been modi- fied, the Program's intent, extent of in- centives/concession the City may offer, etc. remain the same as the previous housing element.
-The points regarding Section 8 and economic development, see Affirmatively Furthering Fair Hous- ing Action Plan in Section 7 in Appendix A. Specifically, Program B: Local Long Term Rental Housing Program and Pro- gram E: Local economic development for business and workforce develop- ment to improve economic opportuni- ties.
+While the implementing language of the original program has been modified, the Program's intent, extent of incentives/concession the City may offer, etc. remain the same as the previous housing element.
+The points regarding Section 8 and economic development, see Affirmatively Furthering Fair Housing Action Plan in Section 7 in Appendix A. Specifically, Program B: Local Long Term Rental Housing Program and Program E: Local economic development for business and workforce development to improve economic opportunities.